🎅🏻 The Christmas Letters

 I look up from the black and white laptop screen and the whole world is in color just like in the Wizard of Oz.
 It’s 10:30 at night and I’ll be writing for hours, but I don’t care because I’m ready now.

 I like to write with my music blaring, heavy metal is best, my extremities pounding out Have a Drink on Me or Zeppelin’s The Ocean on the invisible high hat and bass drum I keep beneath my desk.
 The loud music babysits my skittish, caffeinated body like a bubbly, warm Ritalin bath.
 While this is going on my mind can slip off its chain and under the fence and wander back through the past year and sniff into imagined corners of the future.
 I almost don’t even hear the music.
 If you listen closely to Ramble On you will hear a little pat-pat-pat-pat-pat sound through practically the whole thing that kind of doesn’t belong there.

 That’s me typing.

 Go listen.
-I’ll wait.
+This can wait.